A topologically charged four-dimensional wormhole and the energy conditions: Introduction

-In the scientific literature, numerous wormhole space-time solutions, both with and without a cosmological constant, have been constructed and thoroughly investigated, significantly contributing to our understanding of these speculative structures (Ref. \cite{MV}).
-However, a primary concern with wormhole space-times is that they are exact solutions of the field equations that often violate one or more energy conditions.
-As a result, the stress-energy tensor associated with these solutions may not correspond to realistic physical matter, although it is not inherently impossible.
-Despite the challenges posed by the violation of weak energy condition (WEC) and the null energy condition (NEC), the exploration of wormholes has stimulated considerable scientific curiosity and has sparked ongoing research in various related fields.
-The theoretical investigation of these exotic space-time geometries continues to expand our knowledge of general relativity and other fundamental aspects of physics.
+However, a fundamental concern surrounding wormhole space-times is that they often represent exact solutions of the field equations that violate one or more energy conditions \cite{SWH}.
+Consequently, the stress-energy tensor associated with these solutions may not correspond to realistic physical matter, though it is not inherently impossible.
+It is widely held that any physically sensible system should adhere to the energy conditions.
+Among the various energy conditions, the weak energy condition (WEC) holds particular prominence.
+It asserts that the energy-density must be non-negative.
+In mathematical terms, for the energy-momentum tensor $T^{\mu\nu}$, this condition is expressed as $T_{\mu\nu}\,U^{\mu}\,U^{\nu} \geq 0$, where $U^{\mu}$ is the time-like four-velocity vector satisfying the condition $U^{\mu}\,U_{\mu}=-1$.
+The null energy condition (NEC), the weakest of these conditions, states that for any null vector field $k^{\mu}$, it should hold that $T_{\mu\nu}\,k^{\mu}\,k^{\nu} \geq 0$, where $k^{\mu}\,k_{\mu}=0$.
+Additionally, another crucial condition in the context of wormhole models is the average null energy condition (ANEC), which stipulates that the integral of $T_{\mu\nu}\,k^{\mu}\,k^{\nu}$ with respect to the affine parameter $\lambda$ along a complete null geodesic $\gamma$ with the tangent vector $k^{\mu}$ must be positive.
+Notwithstanding the challenges posed by the violation of the weak energy condition, the null energy condition, or the average null energy condition, the exploration of wormholes has ignited significant scientific curiosity and continues to drive ongoing research in various related fields.
+The theoretical investigation of these exotic space-time geometries continues to enhance our understanding of general relativity and other fundamental aspects of physics.

-Remarkable progress has been achieved in the field of non-vacuum wormhole space-times, addressing the long-standing challenge of exotic matter.
-It has been acknowledged that vacuum solutions of the field equations naturally satisfy the energy conditions.
-Building upon this research, a recent breakthrough was reported in Ref. \cite{FRK}, where a non-vacuum (or vacuum) traversable wormhole space-time was introduced that adheres to both the weak and null energy conditions.